Grooming – 7 helpful ways to know a well-meaning adult or a predator

 Take away

-If you are a minor and you think someone is grooming you, it is imperative to distance yourself from the groomer.
-Tell a trusted adult, but not one that is involved in the group.
-Tell a teacher, school counsellor, the NSPCC or if in Cambodia talk to ChildSafe.
+If you’re a minor and think someone is grooming you, distance yourself from the groomer immediately.
+Tell a trusted adult who isn’t involved in the situation, such as a teacher, school counsellor, or organisation like the NSPCC or APLE Cambodia (if you’re in Cambodia).
+Don’t let a perpetrator ruin your life.
+You deserve to follow your dreams and live free from abuse.

 2 responses